Telč

 Telč (/cs/; Teltsch) is a town in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 5,100 inhabitants.
+The town is located in a hilly landscape in the Křižanov Highlands and is surrounded by a system of fishponds.

-The town is well known for its historic centre, which is protected as an urban monument reservation and is a UNESCO World Heritage Site.
+The town's economy depends on tourism.
+Telč is known for its historic centre, which is protected as an urban monument reservation and is a UNESCO World Heritage Site.
+Among the main landmarks of the town is the Renaissance castle, protected as a national cultural monument.

 Administrative division

 Telč consists of five municipal parts (in brackets population according to the 2021 census):